Common Career Mistakes and How to Avoid Them

 Strategies for Refocusing Negativity

-- Focus on sustainability: Look at how the work you do contributes to sustainability.
+- Concentrate on sustainability: Think about how work contributes to sustainability.

 Overcommitting Workload